Symmetry-guided quantum state preparation: Branched-Subspaces Adiabatic Preparation (B-SAP): Application: the XYZ Heisenberg model

 Finally, we conclude this work by showcasing a relevant point: the comparison between the B-SAP and the conventional AP.
 In Fig.~\ref{fig: AP numerical results} we report the results of the standard AP performed on either ground or first excited state of the very same model Hamiltonian considered above.
-In these simulations, in order to guarantee a fair comparison, we keep the same number of qubits, $L=10$, and the same Trotter step duration.
+In these simulations, in order to guarantee a fair comparison, we keep the same number of qubits, $L=10$, and the same Trotter-steps number.
 The initial Hamiltonian for the AP has been chosen as

-motivated by the fact that it is already diagonal on the computational basis and, in agreement with the standard AP procedure outlined in the previous Section, it does not present any degenerate levels.

-On the one hand, ground state errors remain limited to relatively small values in a large fraction of the parameters space.
+motivated by the fact that it is already diagonal on the computational basis and it does not present any degenerate level.
+In particular, ground state errors remain limited to relatively small values in a large fraction of the parameters space.
 In fact, the results of Fig.~\ref{fig: AP numerical results}(a) should be compared to the B-SAP results of Fig.~\ref{fig: Trotter dependence}(a), which were obtained for the same number of qubits and Trotter steps: the overall behavior of the error is similar and quantitatively comparable, although the B-SAP performs slightly better.
-On the other hand, crucially, the results on the error for the preparation of the first excited state displayed in Fig.~\ref{fig: Trotter dependence}(b) confirm that, apart from the trivial parameter region $J^x/J^z=0$, the AP completely fails, due to the inherent energy level crossing during the adiabatic evolution (see, e.g., the plotted spectrum of the Hamiltonian in Fig.~\ref{fig: AP spectrum}). \\ The preparation of a targeted excited state of many-body Hamiltonians with quantum computing resources that might already be available in near-term hardware marks a substantial advancement of our B-SAP algorithm over standard AP techniques.
+On the other hand, crucially, the results on the error for the preparation of the first excited state displayed in Fig.~\ref{fig: Trotter dependence}(b) confirm that, apart from the trivial parameter region $J^x/J^z=0$, the AP completely fails, due to the inherent energy level crossing during the adiabatic evolution (see, e.g., the plotted spectrum of the Hamiltonian in Fig.~\ref{fig: AP spectrum}). \\